programminghistorian/jekyll/lessons/creating-network-diagrams-from-historical-sources.md

 *What do you aim to find?*

-A deeper understanding of who helps whom how, discovery of patterns in the data which correspond to network theory (that didn’t happen actually) and a highly productive interaction between my sources and the visualized data made me stick with this.
+A deeper understanding of who helps whom how, discovery of patterns in the data which correspond to network theory and a highly productive interaction between my sources and the visualized data made me stick with this.

 Note that coding schemes like this are not able to represent the full complexity of text in all its subtleties and ambivalence.
 The purpose of the coding scheme is to develop a model of the relationships you are interested in.
 As such, the types of relations and the attributes are abstracted and categorized renditions of the complexities conveyed in the text(s).
 This also means that in many cases network data and visualizations will only make sense once reunited with their original context, in my case the primary sources from which I extracted it.

+The translation of text interpretation into data collection has its roots in sociological Qualitative Data Analysis.
+It is important that you and others can retrace your steps and understand how you define your relations.
+It is very helpful to define them abstractly and to provide examples from your sources to further illustrate your choices.
+Any data you produce can only be as clear and coherent as your coding practices.
+Clarity and coherence increase during the iterative process of creating coding schemes and by testing it on a variety of different sources until it fits.

 {% include figure.html caption="Figure 2: A first stab at the coding scheme" src="../images/during/image03.png" %}

 Figure 2 shows a snapshot with sample data of the coding scheme I used during my project.
 In this case Alice helps Paul.
 We can express this as a relation between the actors “Alice” and “Paul” which share a relation of the category “Form of Help”.
 Within this category we find the subcategory “4.
 Food , Commodities” which we use to further describe their relation.

 All major network visualization tools let you specify whether a network is directed like this one or undirected.
 In directed networks, relations describe an exchange from one actor to another, in our case this is “help”.
 By convention, the active nodes are mentioned first (in this case Alice) in the dataset.
 In a visualization of a directed network, you will see arrows going from one actor to another.
 Relations can also be reciprocal, for example when Alice helps Bob and Bob helps Alice.

 Quite often however it doesn’t make sense to work with directionality, for example when two actors are simply part of the same organization.
 In this case the network should be undirected and would be represented by a simple line between the two actors.
-Many of the [*common centrality algorithms*](http://en.wikipedia.org/wiki/Centrality) ([*intro on Youtube*](https://www.youtube.com/watch?v=89mxOdwPfxA)) distinguish between undirected and directed network data.

 I wanted to know, how often actors gave help and how often they received it.
 I was particularly interested in the degree of Jewish self-help which is why a directed network approach and the role of “Giver” and “Recipient” make sense.
 The third column in the coding scheme is optional and further describes the kind of relationship between Alice and Paul.
 As a category I chose “Form of Help” which reflects the most common ways in which support was given.